What is a Zero Sum Game?

-The entire stock market system should not be thought of a zero sum game because it does not meet the criteria to be a game with contestants.
+However, the entire stock market system should not be thought of as a zero sum game because it does not meet the criteria to be a game with contestants.
 Only an individual’s performance relative to the stock market index is a game.

-A non zero sum game is a situation where there is a net benefit or net loss to the system based on out the outcome of the game.
+A non zero sum game is a situation where there is a net benefit or net loss to the system based on the game’s outcome.

 Origin and Importance

-The concept of Zero Sum Game takes root in an archaic idea whereby a win could only be attained through orchestrating the defeat of the opponent.
-The idea is probably born out of an incorrect understanding of economics and finance where the contested entity was considered fixed and unchangeable and hence, a profit could only be booked by ensuring the loss of competition, resulting in all competitions being understood as Zero Sum Games.
+The zero sum concept began with the idea that a win could only be attained through the loss of an opponent.
+The idea was likely born out of an incorrect understanding of economics and finance where the contested entity was considered fixed and unchangeable.
+Hence, a profit could only be booked by ensuring the loss of competition.

-However, modern understanding of economics broadens the scope, explaining that all competitions are not zero sum games as it is possible for all involved contestants to register a win.
+However, the modern understanding of economics broadens the scope, explaining that not all competitions fall into this category.
+It is possible for all involved contestants to register a win.
 For example, according to the classical (Ricardian) theory of trade, all parties involved in trade benefit from it.
-(Trade was often modeled as a zero sum game in the past).

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: